 Daylight saving is not observed in Queensland, the Northern Territory or Western Australia

-Smoke alarms save lives by giving you and your family an early warning if a fire starts in your home.
+save lives by giving you and your family an early warning if a fire starts in your home.
 In fact, in the event of a house fire, you’re four times more likely to die if your home doesn’t have a working smoke alarm.
 That’s why it’s essential that you not only have smoke alarms installed in your home but that you also keep them in good working order.
-By performing some simple checks and keeping up regular maintenance, you’ll make sure they’re working effectively and are ready to spring into action if they’re ever needed.
+By performing some simple checks and keeping up regular maintenance, you’ll ensure they’re working effectively and ready to spring into action if needed.

 Check and Change Batteries

-It’s fast and easy to test all your smoke alarms every month to make sure they are working.
-Use a broom handle to press the test button – if it beeps, the batteries are good, if not change them immediately.
-Also, keep your alarms clean by giving them a vacuum often to keep the dust and dirt out.
+It’s fast and easy to test all your smoke alarms every month to ensure they are working.
+Use a broom handle to press the test button—if it beeps, the batteries are good; if not, change them immediately.
+Also, keep your alarms clean by vacuuming them often to keep dust and dirt out.

-Once a year, change the batteries in all your smoke alarms – even if they’re hard-wired you’ll still need to replace the back-up battery.
-You’ve probably heard the saying “change your clocks, change your smoke alarm batteries” – and it’s a good yearly reminder to get it done!
-So, when daylight savings ends and you move the clocks back an hour, put new batteries in all your smoke alarms too.
+Once a year, change the batteries in all your smoke alarms, even if they’re hard-wired; you may still need to replace the backup battery.
+Newer smoke alarms now have rechargeable batteries that last 10 years.
+You’ve probably heard the saying “change your clocks, change your smoke alarm batteries”—and it’s a good yearly reminder to get it done!
+So, when daylight savings time ends and you move the clocks back an hour, put new batteries in all your smoke alarms, too.

 Replace After 10 Years